 The regiment was established in 1970 as a single-battalion unit by merging The Lancashire Regiment (Prince of Wales’s Volunteers) and The Loyal Regiment (North Lancashire).

-From 1976 to 1978 it briefly returned to England, from which it undertook another tour to Northern Ireland from August to December 1977.
+From 1976 to 1978, it briefly returned to England, undertaking another tour to Northern Ireland from August to December 1977.

-In 1978 the regiment began two years’ peacekeeping duties in Cyprus.
-From 1980 to 1983 it was back in Britain, including another five months in Northern Ireland.
-In 1982 a company of the Queen's Lancashire also undertook garrison duties in the Falklands in the immediate aftermath of the war.
+In 1978, the regiment began two years’ peacekeeping duties in Cyprus.
+From 1980 to 1983, it was back in Britain, including another five months in Northern Ireland.

-Between 1990 and 2001 it was sent on three further deployments to Northern Ireland.
-In 1994, it became the last British battalion to leave Berlin and two years later it was sent on peacekeeping duties to Bosnia for four months.
+Between 1990 and 2001, it was sent on three further deployments to Northern Ireland.
+In 1994, it became the last British battalion to leave Berlin.
+Two years later, it was sent on peacekeeping duties to Bosnia for four months.

 The regiment took part in the invasion of Iraq in 2003, remaining there for six months before returning to Cyprus the following year.

-Explore the history and collections of the Queen's Lancashire Regiment by visiting the Lancashire Infantry Museum in Preston.
+Discover more about The Queen's Lancashire Regiment by visiting Lancashire Infantry Museum in Preston.